solyarisoftware/nera.vim/README.md

 In facts, this is not perfect, because a person name in this case is composed by two consecutive words (*Giorgio Robino*), you maybe want to preset (another or the same) function key to automatically substitute the current and the successive word.
-In this case, set teh mapping with argument `wordCounter` set to `2`:
+In this case, set teh mapping with argument `contiguousWords` set to `2`:

 - assign a new "macro" substitution to `F2`

-      :NeraMap 2 person_name 2
+      :NeraSet 2 person_name 2

 - again put the cursor at the begin of the word you want to annotate: